How To: Create a Cross-Platform Game Solution

 In the Content project, right-click the bitmap asset (mytexture.tga), and select Exclude From Project.

-The bitmap asset should now be in the "NonZuneContent" projects of both "MyFirstGame" and "Xbox 360 Copy of My First Game," and no longer in any of the projects' "Content" projects.
+The bitmap asset should now be in the "NonZuneContent" project folders of both "MyFirstGame" and "Xbox 360 Copy of My First Game," and no longer in any of the projects' "Content" folders.

-In Solution Explorer, in the Zune Copy of MyFirstGame project, right-click the ZuneContent project, select Add, and then click Existing Item.
+In Solution Explorer, in the Zune Copy of MyFirstGame project, right-click the ZuneContent project folder, select Add, and then click Existing Item.

 In the Add Existing Item dialog box, select a bitmap file to add (for example, myZunetexture.tga).